B

 B channel

-bearer channel.
+- bearer channel.
 In ISDN, a full-duplex, 64-kbps channel used to send user data.
 Compare to D channel, E channel, and H channel.

 Be

-Excess Burst.
+- Excess Burst.
 Negotiated tariff metric in Frame Relay internetworks.
 The number of bits that a Frame Relay internetwork will attempt to transmit after Bc is accommodated.
 Be data is, in general, delivered with a lower probability than Bc data because Be data can be marked as DE by the network.
-See also Bc and DE.
+See also Bc

 beacon

-Frame from a Token Ring or FDDI device indicating a serious problem with the ring, such as a broken cable.
+- Frame from a Token Ring or FDDI device indicating a serious problem with the ring, such as a broken cable.
 A beacon frame contains the address of the station assumed to be down.
 See also failure domain.

 bearer channel

-See B channel.
+- See B channel.

 Because It's Time Network

-See BITNET.
+- See BITNET.

 BECN

-backward explicit congestion notification.
+- backward explicit congestion notification.
 Bit set by a Frame Relay network in frames traveling in the opposite direction of frames encountering a congested path.
 DTE receiving frames with the BECN bit set can request that higher-level protocols take flow control action as appropriate.
 Compare with FECN.

 Bell Communications Research

-See Bellcore.
+- See Bellcore.

 Bellcore

-Bell Communications Research.
+- Bell Communications Research.
 Organization that performs research and development on behalf of the RBOCs.

 Bellman-Ford routing algorithm

-See distance vector routing algorithm.
+- See distance vector routing algorithm.

 Bell operating company

-See BOC.
+- See BOC.

 BER

-1. bit error rate.
+- 1. bit error rate.
 The ratio of received bits that contain errors.

 2. basic encoding rules.
 Rules for encoding data units described in the ISO ASN.1 standard.
 See also ASN.1.